-Partial Corneal Transplantation
+Partial Corneal transplantation

 DSAEK is a partial corneal transplant that treats various corneal conditions, improving vision and reducing recovery time compared to full-thickness transplants.

-The procedure is used to treat corneal edema in the setting of endothelial dystrophies (such as Fuchs corneal dystrophy, pseudophakic bullous keratopathy, endothelial failure in the setting of prior intraocular surgery or of a previous PK graft, and other causes of corneal endothelial dysfunction DSAEK offers the advantage over full thickness transplantation of relatively rapid healing time and visual rehabilitation.
+The procedure is used to treat corneal swelling or edema in the setting of endothelial dysfunction.
+A few causes may be Fuchs corneal dystrophy, pseudophakic bullous keratopathy, endothelial failure in the setting of prior intraocular surgery, or a previous failed corneal transplant.

 Catalys Precision Laser System